 What is a seminar?

 A seminar is similar to other classes offered in terms of times offered and credit hours (each Newcomb Scholars seminar is 3 credits).
 Seminars include lecture, discussion, information gathering and sharing, guest speakers, projects, papers and readings.
-They build on one another to prepare Scholars for their final research project which will take place in the Spring semester of their fourth year.
+They build on one another to prepare Scholars for their final research project which is done over the course of two semesters of their last year.
 Each Newcomb Scholar cohort will take the seminars together.

 How often are seminars scheduled?